legendarycode3/library-management-smart-contract/README.md

 #  📚 Library Management  Smart Contract

 ## Project Overview
 `LibraryManagement` is a decentralized smart contract built with Solidity for managing books on-chain.
-The contract allows a library owner to register books while enabling users to toggle the availability status of books transparently on the blockchain.
+The contract allows a library owner to register books while enabling users to toggle the availability status of books transparently on the blockchain. </br>
+The system demonstrates

 ## 📌 Features